Are you content?

 A piece of investigative journalism is not “content”.
 Labelling it “content” only serves to destroy meaning.
 “Content” erases that critical property that helps us place “investigative journalism” in our society and understand its purpose.

-Now people who should know better are obsessed with “content” and are debasing their own beautiful creative output.
+Now people who should know better are obsessed with “content” and are debasing their own creative output.

-“Content” should be limited, confined rather, to the ticket board and meeting rooms of Facebook.
-It’s only for them (and other social media developers) that it is actually not completely counter-productive to talk about “content”.
 You ain’t making a social media website, you are just using them, your “content” has value beyond being an ordered collection of bits.

 Your post is not just filler to get people to waste time on Facebook (or your own website for that mater), it’s a piece of yourself, twisted so that others may enjoy it and welcome it in their heart.
 A lovingly backed cake, that an infinite amount of people can eat.